 All employees performing construction activities at a construction site are entitled to a rest break of no less than ten (10) minutes for every four (4) hours worked by City Council resolution (Ordinance No. 20100729-047).

 Chapter 13 of the City’s Local Amendments to the International Property Maintenance Code (IPMC), defines a Rooming/Boarding House as a building that is not a hotel, motel, bed & breakfast or short term rental that provides lodging (with or without meals) for 7 or more unrelated individuals.
 A license is required to operate a rooming or boarding house in Commercial or Residential properties.

 Owners of Short-Term Rentals (STRs) are required to obtain an operating license annually (Ordinance No. 20160223-A.l).
 This law applies to all properties (including rooms and guest houses) rented for less than 30 consecutive days.
 Find out what type of Short-Term Rental you have.

 Spring is the season of growth and a time for change.
 As the days get longer and the grass gets greener, many of us take this as an opportunity to clean and declutter.
 Follow these important city codes to keep our homes and neighborhoods safe and clean.
 Para más información, haga clic aquí.

 A person may not allow stagnant water that is likely to promote disease to accumulate on the person's property.
 A person shall drain, fill, or re-grade the person's property to remove or prevent a violation of this subsection.

 Are you Summer Ready?
-Learn more about how you can keep your home safe this summer.
-Download our bilingual educational flyer: Summer Ready with Austin Code
+Learn how to keep your home safe this summer!
+Download the bilingual educational flyer: Summer Ready with Austin Code (PDF 2.36MB)